 From the moment in 1963 when I finished reading Jane Goodall’s first article in National Geographic, I was enthralled with her work and still consider her one of the greatest personages of my lifetime.

-During the nearly six decades that have followed, inspired by her revelations (and by the insights of Desmond Morris’ The Naked Ape), I have come to believe that — despite Mother Culture’s multi-millennia-long, quintessential “lipstick on the pig” scam that we have risen above the slime of the World of Fang and Claw — human behaviors are driven by our primate biology unless individuals make conscientious efforts to oppose it.
+During the nearly six decades that have followed, inspired by her revelations (and by the insights of Desmond Morris’ The Naked Ape), I have come to believe that — despite Mother Culture’s multi-millennia-long, quintessential “lipstick on the pig” scam that is intended to convince us we have risen above the slime of the World of Fang and Claw — human behaviors are driven by our primate biology unless individuals make conscientious efforts to oppose it.

 The fact that we are naked apes — highly intelligent and inventive apes to be sure — has not been a part of any conversation I have been a part of (unless I bring it up after one too many glasses of wine), nor is it ever mentioned in conjunction with never-ending examples in our newsfeeds of primitive behaviors that would not have been unusual three million years ago in the African habitats in which hominid primates lived, behaviors that have long dominated human civilizations in defiance of the efforts of prophets who devoted — and in some cases sacrificed — their lives to explain how we might rise above our primate biology.